lonkaars/autonyaa/readme.md

 multiple anime's, you can define multiple config sections by seperating them with an empty line. here's a reference for all the configuration keys:

+lines starting with a # are completely ignored

 ### name

 ```